Journal of the Society of Christian Ethics

 Submissions Info for Conference Presenters

-Authors must submit a file with their abstract to the JSCE online submission system by September 15 prior to the January meeting.
-This can be the same abstract that the author used in their proposal for the meeting.
+Authors must submit their abstract to the JSCE online submission system by September 15 prior to the January meeting.
+This can be the same abstract used in the proposal for the meeting.

 Manuscripts must be submitted in Microsoft Word format (.doc, .docx, .rtf).